 "This is what it's all about, Mega," Proto Man said, smiling back at Mega Man.
 "Are we a team, or what?"

 "'Or what,' Proto Man," Mega Man reminded him, turning around to blast the spear-less golem that had lunged at them.
 "Just take care of business."

 Out of the corner of his eye, Proto Man spotted movement, and looked to see Dr. Wily creeping down the stairs toward the neutronater, the Robot Masters behind him.
 Proto Man snickered to himself, looking back at Mega Man's turned back.
 "Yeah, sure, bro….back to business."

-After burning his fingers once, Dr. Wily pulled out his floral handkerchief from inside his labcoat, wrapped it around his hand, opened the hot super steel access panel and looked inside the neutronater.
+After burning his fingers once, Dr. Wily pulled out his floral handkerchief from inside his labcoat, wrapped it around his hand, and opened the hot super steel access panel to look inside the neutronater.